The State Examinations Commission

-The State Examinations Commission oversees the State examinations at second level in Ireland.
-These examinations are the Junior Certificate and the Leaving Certificate.
+The State Examinations Commission (SEC) oversees the State examinations at second level in Ireland.
+These examinations are the Junior Cycle (previously Junior Certificate) and the Leaving Certificate.
 It also organises certain trade and professional examinations.

-In 2003 the Commission was established by the Government to take over responsibility for the development, assessment, accreditation and certification of the State certificate examinations from the Department of Education and Science (now Skills).
+Since 2003, the Commission is responsible for the development, assessment, accreditation and certification of the State certificate examinations.
 It works in partnership with school authorities and education providers to run the examination and assessment system in a fair, accountable and accessible way.

 The Commission determines the procedures for the conduct and supervision of examinations and arranges to have the examinations marked.
 This includes the recruitment of contract staff to supervise the examinations and to draft and mark examination components.
 It is responsible for charging and collecting fees for examinations.